matteocelani/typescript-hardhat/README.md

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a script that deploys that contract.

 - [Hardhat](https://github.com/nomiclabs/hardhat): compile, run and test smart contracts
-- [TypeChain](https://github.com/ethereum-ts/TypeChain): generate TypeScript bindings for smart contracts
 - [Ethers](https://github.com/ethers-io/ethers.js/): renowned Ethereum library and wallet implementation
-- [Ethers-Ledger](https://github.com/anders-torbjornsen/ethers-ledger): fork of @ethersproject/hardware-wallets to support Ledger
+- [hardhat-ledger](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-ledger): Hardhat plugin for integration with a Ledger hardware wallet.

 ## Getting Started